carpentries/instructor-training/episodes/23-introductions.md

 you want learners to know, or *learning* things about your audience.
 This means that everything you have learned about teaching and learning applies here, too.
 Short term memory?
 Check!
 Cognitive overload?
 Check!

-Learning objectives usually omit introductory content -- after all, no one cares what has been learned here once the workshop has finished!
+Learning objectives usually omit introductory content -- after all, these do not typically relate to our long term goals.
+The content of the introduction may not even be relevant once the workshop has finished!
 But if we did include the Introduction, what would those learning objectives look like?

 After the introduction learners should: